Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

-Pre-training methods based on neural networks learn dense and continuous representations for words, which can remedy the problem of feature sparsity in traditional encoding methods and significantly enhance the performance across various downstream NLP tasks.
-Therefore, PLM-based methods have become a mainstream approach in the NLP field, and various types of PLMs have been developed.
-Recently, they have been scaled to LLMs to achieve even better performance.
-In this section, we begin with the concept and background of PLMs and subsequently provide an overview of their historical development up to the most recent LLMs.
+PLMs learn dense and continuous representations for words, addressing the issue of feature sparsity encountered in traditional encoding methods and significantly improving performance across various NLP tasks.
+Consequently, PLM-based methods have gained prominence, leading to the development of various types of PLMs.
+Recently, PLMs have been scaled to LLMs in order to achieve even better performance.
+In this section, we provide a comprehensive background of PLMs and offer an overview of their historical development.